Dear reader of ADxS.org, please excuse the disruption.

 Eyes and vision with ADHD

 A number of studies have identified various visual problems in children with ADHD.
 These include visuoperceptual problems, convergence insufficiency, impaired stereoacuity, more frequent refractive errors, an increased risk of strabismus and astigmatism, as well as deviations in eye movements and accommodation.
 ADHD is also associated with neurophysiological changes in the optic nerves, genetic correlations with the DRD4 dopamine receptor gene and asymmetrical pupil diameters.
-Visuomotor function, i.e. the coordination of visual perception and the locomotor system, correlates with cognitive abilities such as inhibition and cognitive flexibility.
+Visuomotor function, i.e. the coordination of visual perception and the musculoskeletal system, correlates with cognitive abilities such as inhibition and cognitive flexibility.

 ADHD is characterized by an impaired dopamine system with reduced extracellular dopamine.